Vouyeuz/OJT-BuildModernProjectsWithReact/README.md

 ✓ 07.
 Meet the React Ecosystem Tools

 ### 2. CREATING YOUR BASIC PROJECT
 ✓ 08.
-Building a React Project from Scratch<br>
+Building a React Project from Scratch

+       => common practice is npm init -y for standard package.json setting.
+       => In our case, in order application running properly just like in the course, duplicate everything inside package.json and run in terminal npm i for download respective node_modules.
+Using exact same modules versioning, not the latest one.
+I'm noob, can't config.
+Npm installing no longer needed al the way to the end of the project.

 ✓ 09.
 The React Entry Point<br>

       index.html